wildwinter/dink/README.md

     See [Config File](#config-file) for details.
 You can do more with it than you do with the command-line options.

+* `--live`

+   [Live Mode](#live-mode) - Starts the compiler on a loop - when you edit Ink files, the compiler will automatically run to regenerate the output files based on your changes.\
+   Type q then ENTER on the command line to stop it.

 * `--locActionBeats`

     If present, includes the text of action beats as something that